michaeldfallen/michaeldfallen.github.io/_posts/2015-03-24-story-writing-embed-context.markdown

 Why is the User giving us a new address?
 Who are they?
 What caused them to come to us?

-You can probably infer the context that is missing here, but this won’t always be the case.
+You can probably infer the context that is missing here, but this won't always be the case.
 If we include the context explicitly we would get:

     As a pensioner who has recently moved house